 Multiply the total carbon weight (metric tons of carbon) for each species derived in step C.1 by the mill efficiency identified for the project's mill location(s) Assessment Area in the Regional Mill Efficiency Database, found on the Forest Offset Protocol Resources section of ARB's website.
-If wood products classes cannot be assessed at the species level, carbon weight may be aggregated.
 This is the total carbon transferred into wood products.
 The remainder (sawdust and other byproducts) of the harvested carbon is considered to be immediately emitted to the atmosphere for accounting purposes in this protocol.